 Principal Guidelines

-The Angelo Marcello Anile Association announces the fifthsecond edition of the Anile Prize.
+The Angelo Marcello Anile Association announces the fifth edition of the Anile Prize.

 The Prize has been previously awarded to Dr. Alessio Figalli, Dr. Andrea Brini, Dr. Claudio Cremaschini and Dr. Mattia Zanella

 The prize will be awarded for a PhD thesis written in English and submitted in an Italian university, concerning a topic that bridges the gap between mathematics and its applications.
-Works that use advanced mathematics and/or invents new mathematical models and methods FOR HEALTHCARE (particularly related to epidemics) are strongly encouraged.
-The work will be evaluated on the basis of the quality of the mathematics and its impact on the application.
-The third edition of the prize will be announced by the end of November 2012, because the prize has become biennial.
+Works that use advanced mathematics and/or propose new mathematical models and methods FOR HEALTHCARE (particularly related to epidemics) are strongly encouraged.
+The work will be evaluated on the basis of the quality of the mathematics and of its impact on the application.

 The Prize Fund